 Electrical resistivity imaging was conducted using a four electrode Wenner configuration with both 1 m and 2 m electrode spacing and providing maximum imaged depths of about 16 m.
-The imaging depth was estimated from the model resolution matrix (Menke 1989) (see Binley and Kemna (2005) for further details) that depicted relatively good resolution within this region when compared with the rest of the modeling domain.
+The imaging depth was estimated from the model resolution matrix (Menke (1989); see Binley and Kemna (2005) for further details) that depicted relatively good resolution within this region when compared with the rest of the modeling domain.
 Measurements were performed using an ARES (Automatic Resistivity System) G4 2A resistivity meter with a 48 multi-electrode switch box.
-Inversion and forward simulations were performed with R2 written by Andrew Binley (Lancaster University).
+Inversion and forward simulations were performed with R2 software written by Andrew Binley (Lancaster University).
 R2 uses an iterative finite element method to estimate resistivity values at user-specified element locations in a finite element mesh.
 The regularization was based on the popular smoothness constrained approach used to solve for the minimum structure resistivity model that satisfies the data constraints.

-A triangular mesh with characteristic length of one quarter the electrode spacing at the electrodes and growing larger toward the edges (to account for decaying model resolution) was built using Gmsh, a three-dimensional finite element mesh (Geuzaine and Remacle 2009).
+A triangular mesh with length one quarter of the spacing at the electrodes and growing larger toward the edges (to account for decaying model resolution) was built using Gmsh, a three-dimensional finite element mesh program (Geuzaine and Remacle 2009).
 R2 requires an estimate of the error associated with each data point for convergence to be evaluated.
-The two sources of error in inversion of ERI data include forward modeling errors (resulting from discretization of the modeling domain) and observational error (error in the measured data themselves).
-For forward simulations, 3D current flow in a 2D earth (i.e. constant resistivity in the direction perpendicular to the model mesh) and singularity removal were applied (Lowry et al. 1989).
-Forward modeling errors were assessed through a forward simulation of the survey parameters in a 100 ohm-m earth.
-A mean error of 0.083% with standard deviation of 0.12% and a maximum of 1.1% were observed.
-Errors based on 2 data stacks averaged under 1% for all datasets, however this type of repeatability assessment typically underestimates the true observational error, and best practice is to collect reciprocal data for error estimation (Slater et al. 2000).
-Due to time limitations and the priority given to collecting other data during this campaign, no reciprocal data were collected.
-Therefore, for the purpose of the inversions, we chose an observational error model of 2% of the measured transfer resistance values given the low electrical noise expected in these remote environments, the small stacking errors, and experimentation with trial inversions that converged within 2 to 6 iterations using this error model.

-It is possible to specify regularization disconnects where no smoothing is to be applied in the model space (for example, where sharp lithological boundaries are expected).
-This approach has been demonstrated for engineered structures (Slater and Binley 2006).
-More recently, Coscia et al. (2011) removed smoothness constraints from resistivity images along a well-defined clay layer boundary.
-Application of regularization disconnects at the peat-mineral soil contact identified by GPR were considered and experimental inversions were performed.
-However these inversions either failed to converge or yielded unrealistic results.
-The most likely explanation for this observation is that the peat-mineral soil contact is actually smooth in terms of electrical conductivity, due to ionic transport upward into the peat from the underlying mineral soil (Slater and Reeve 2002).
-Although increasingly popular for constraining resistivity inverse models, enforcement of inappropriate regularization disconnects may in fact yield erroneous results when used inappropriately (Robinson et al. 2013).
-Thus, no regularization disconnects were used in model constraints.
+For this purpose, it is best practice to collect reciprocal data (a companion dataset where current and potential electrodes are reversed) to gain an informed estimate of the errors associated with ERI measurements (Slater et al., 2000), since underestimating these errors can produce image artifacts in the final ERI result which can mistakenly be interpreted as real structures.
+In lieu of reciprocal data, we employed a 2% error model as input to R2 given the low electrical noise expected in our remote field sites and stacking errors (recorded on the instrument) of less than 1.1%.

-3.3.
-Coring
+2.4 Coring